tohidabedini/tohidabedini.github.io/aboutme.md

 *	Familiar with technical analysis and stock market board analysis.
 *	Experience in Stock market trading.
 *	Familiar with MetaTrader5, MQL5 (beginner).
-*	Familiar with trading robots architecture and working on them as my M.Sc. thesis (thesis subject is: Providing a Deep Reinforcement Learning based method for trading in  Cryptocurrency Market) – approval of subject is in progress.
+*	Familiar with trading robots architecture and working on them as my M.Sc. thesis (thesis subject is: Return Improvement in Algorithmic Trading Using Deep Reinforcement Learning)